danewebb/Generation_of_Novel_Metastimulus/Learn_Master/README.md

 * vocab: List of word embedding vocab ordered by frequency.
 * ordered_encdata: List of data in the original order encoded with the indices of the vocab argument.
 * ordered_labels: Labels matched with the data from ordered_encdata.
 Made from [Atom_Tag_Pairing](https://github.com/dialectic/Metastimuli-Project/blob/master/Atom_Embeddings/atom_tag_pairing.py)
 * input_dims: List of input dimensions.
+Must line up with dimensions of the word embedding models of we_models.
 * we_models: Keras word embedding model paths.
 * output_dims: List of projection output dimensions.
 Lines up with labels.
 * keyword_weight_factor: Integer value that is used to weight keywords.
 A value of one results in no weighting applied.